In bankruptcy, a homestead exemption protects equity in your home. Here you’ll find specific information about the homestead exemption in Oklahoma.

 Under the Oklahoma exemption system, homeowners may exempt the entire value of their homes or manufactured homes covered by the homestead exemption.
 However, federal law places some limits on this exemption, depending on when you bought the home.
 (To learn more, see The Homestead Exemption in Bankruptcy.)

 In Oklahoma, the homestead exemption applies to real property, including your home or manufactured home.
 This exemption is only applicable to property you use as your principal residence.
 Therefore, you may not use the Oklahoma exemption to protect property in which your dependents reside, unless you reside there as well.

 You may use the Oklahoma homestead exemption to protect the value of your home if it is located in a city or town, does not exceed 1 acre, and is used for residential or residential and business purposes.
-In order to use the unlimited Oklahoma homestead exemption, 75% or more of the improvements (structures) upon your property must be used for residential purposes.
-If less than 75% of the improvements are used for residential purposes, for example, a property on which 30% of the improvements are used for business, the homestead exemption will be limited to a maximum of $5,000.
+In order to use the unlimited Oklahoma homestead exemption, you must use 75% or more of the home's square footage for residential purposes.
+If you use more than 25% of the square footage for business purposes, your exemption is limited to $5,000.